Lucy Say

 Lucy Way Sistare Say (November 28, 1800 – November 15, 1886) was an American naturalist and scientific artist.
-Say illustrated and colored 66 of 68 plates which became American Conchology, a depiction of the North American mollusks collected by her husband, Thomas Say, during his expeditions in North America.
+Say illustrated and colored 66 of 68 plates included in American Conchology, a depiction of the North American mollusks collected by her husband, Thomas Say, during his expeditions in North America.
 Lucy Say became the first female member of the Academy of Natural Sciences of Philadelphia (ANSP) on October 26, 1841.

 Early life and education

 Born in New London, Connecticut, Lucy Way Sistare Say was one of ten children born to Joseph and Nancy Way Sistare.
 Her first known education was at a Pestalozzian girls school in Philadelphia, operated by Marie Duclos Fretageot.
 She studied illustration under French naturalist and illustrator Charles Alexandre Lesueur and John James Audubon.
 She met her future husband, Thomas Say, through other artists and naturalists at the Fretageot school.